Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

-Figure~\ref{fig4}d shows a comparison of this breakdown for a 16-bit MDP instance.
-The XNF representation shows lower relative energy consumption by the evaluation circuits compared to Fig.~\ref{fig4}c, due to a lower XOR-to-CNF clause ratio (7\% in the MDP instance versus 23\% in the McEliece instance).
-Overall, while an XNF representation significantly reduces energy consumption, it introduces a trade-off: problem size reduction increases the number of XOR clauses which are more energy-intensive to evaluate.

 Figure~\ref{fig:tts_its_plots_XNF}a shows the relative advantage of the time-to-solution (TTS) for the CNF and XNF representations.
 Here, the TTS is attained by multiplying $\ITS99opt$ with the latency of performing one iteration.
 We find that, in all instances, the TTS for the XNF instances is improved over the CNF representation with a median advantage of $3.7\times$ (IQR: 22.2).
 Separated by instance classes, MDP instances show the greatest improvement ($546\times$, IQR: 27,496.2), followed by McEliece ($3.7\times$, IQR: 0.8) and AES ($1.7\times$, IQR: 0.2).
+A further comparison between the CPU and hardware implementations of WalkSAT-XNF is provided in Supplementary Note \hyperref[sec:SI_note1]{1}, highlighting the additional speedups gained through IMC hardware acceleration.

 To analyze the energy consumption of the accelerator architecture for the different problem representations, we consider the energy-to-solution (ETS).
 The ETS is calculated by multiplying $\ITS99opt$ with the average energy consumed per iteration.
-Figure~\ref{fig:tts_its_plots_XNF}b shows the relative ETS advantage of the XNF representation over CNF.
+Figure~\ref{fig:tts_its_plots_XNF}b shows the relative ETS advantage of the XNF representation over the CNF representation.
 We find that energy consumption is improved over CNF with a median of $11.4\times$ \mbox{(IQR: 65.4).} Separated by instance classes, we again observe that the MDP instances benefit most ($1644.1\times$, IQR: 83540.7), followed by McEliece ($11.4\times$, IQR: 3.4) and AES ($3.9\times$, IQR: 0.6).